xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ## Introduction

 Nobody will dispute the importance of availability in today's service provider networks.
 What is less obvious is how you achieve it.
 A network is a complex, dynamic system that must continually adapt to changing conditions.
 Some changes are normal, necessary and planned (e.g. software and hardware upgrades, configuration changes), while others are unplanned and unpredictable (e.g. software or hardware faults, human error).
 This whitepaper discusses different approaches to availability in both cases and lays out current best practices which can be distilled into a few simple themes:
-•	Solve for the Network First
+- Solve for the Network First
-•	Reduce Complexity
+- Reduce Complexity
-•	Automate Operations
+- Automate Operations

 ## Defining Availability

-Before diving into the mechanics of availability, it’s worth considering what a highly available network means to you.
+Before diving into the mechanics of availability, it’s worth considering what a highly available network means _to you_.
 Tolerance for failure is driven by your service SLAs.
 Not every service requires the same kind of availability as high frequency trading or systems supporting hospitals.
 So take some time to understand the availability requirements for your services across your network.
 Many people assume that higher availability is always better.
 This may result in over-engineering the network and introducing unneeded complexity and cost.

 ## Approaches to Availability